Ptolemaic Court Intrigues

 In the late summer, Seleucus crossed the Hellespont and wanted to visit Thrace and Macedonia, where he wanted to be recognized as king.
 However, he never reached this aim, because he was stabbed to death by Keraunos, who received this surname, "thunderbolt", because of this act.
-According to the Babylonian King list, the assassination took place between 26 August and 24 September 281.
+According to the Babylonian King List of the Hellenistic Period, the assassination took place between 26 August and 24 September 281.

 We do not know Keraunos' motives, but it is likely that Seleucus had made it too clear that he wanted to reunite the empire of Alexander the Great and did not want to give parts to Keraunos or the son of Lysandra and Agathocles.
 Or perhaps he had started to distrust Keraunos, just like king Ptolemy had.